7th Annual Education Day Postponed due to COVID-19

 Awareness and Education Day For Post-Traumatic Stress Disorder

-Our 7th Annual Awareness and Education Day for Post Traumatic Stress Disorder will be on October 24th, 2019, at St. Francis Xavier University Schwartz Auditorium.
-With presentations from frontline professionals, clinicians and family members.
+Our 7th Annual Awareness and Education Day for Post-Traumatic Stress Disorder will be on October 24th, 2020, at St. Francis Xavier University Schwartz Auditorium.
+The program will feature presentations from first responders, frontline professionals, clinicians and family members.

 ‘Coping and Dealing with PTSD for Frontline Professionals and Families’